Deploy W&B with Kubernetes Operator

 * Local persistent volumes

-* Enterprise storage solutions (NetApp, Pure Storage, etc.)
+* Enterprise storage solutions such as NetApp or Pure Storage

 #### DNS and certificate management